-Ohio Dems want nuclear bailout law repealed as scandal grows
+Ohio governor supports nuclear bailout law despite scandal

-COLUMBUS, Ohio (AP) — A nuclear plant bailout law should be repealed immediately, Democratic members of the Ohio House announced Wednesday as a bribery scandal involving one of the state’s most powerful lawmakers unfolded over the law’s passage.
+COLUMBUS, Ohio (AP) — A nuclear plant bailout law should remain in place, Republican Gov. Mike DeWine said Wednesday, even as a bribery scandal involving one of the state’s most powerful lawmakers unfolded over the law’s passage and both Democratic and GOP lawmakers called for its repeal.

-The announcement came a day after Larry Householder, the Republican speaker of the Ohio House, and four associates were arrested in a $60 million federal bribery case connected to the taxpayer-funded bailout.
+DeWine’s comments came a day after Larry Householder, the Republican speaker of the Ohio House, and four associates were arrested in a $60 million federal bribery case connected to the taxpayer-funded bailout.

-U.S. Attorney David DeVillers described the ploy as likely the largest bribery and money-laundering scheme that had “ever been perpetrated against the people of the state of Ohio.”
+U.S. Attorney David DeVillers described the ploy as likely the largest bribery and money-laundering scheme that has “ever been perpetrated against the people of the state of Ohio.”

+DeWine said he’s long advocated for a balanced energy policy for Ohio, which includes the carbon-free energy provided by the state’s two nuclear power plants.
+He said he was also concerned about the jobs that would be lost if the plants were closed.

+“The policy is good policy,” the governor said of the energy bill.
+“Because people did bad things does not mean the policy is not a good policy.”

 Householder was one of the driving forces behind the nuclear plants’ financial rescue.
 Previous attempts to bail out the nuclear plants had stalled in the Legislature before Householder became speaker.
 Months after taking over, he rolled out a new plan to subsidize the plants and eliminate renewable energy incentives.